tforsberg/StockMarketData/README.txt

 the project will become (and the more useful to all of us).

-PS: The initial release of this may have many things that very specific to my configuration.
-I am a long time programmer, but very new to Python.
+PS: The initial release of this may have many things that are very specific to my configuration.
+I am a long time programmer, but new to Python.
 I welcome all suggestions for improvment.

+See the wiki for more info...

 -Todd Forsberg